CollierCZ/docs-media/README.md

     };
 var externalId = "Hello";

-var assetResult = await client.UpsertAssetByExternalId(externalId, asset);
+var assetResult = await client.AddAssetAsync(asset);
 ```

 TO-DO: How to import asset descriptions
-TBD: Will there be no method for just creating an asset?
+TBD: Do we use the basic AddAsset method in the introductiom, or do we push external IDs right away?

 #### 3. Use the asset in a language variant